-There are a range of different options you could try, including partial weaning, and I’ve described how these work and what you need to look out for – and you may find my other articles useful if you’re looking for more information on storing milk, foods that can help with milk production, traveling whilst feeding, or how to manage milk supply.
+There are a range of different options you could try, including partial weaning, and I’ve described how these work and what you need to look out for – and you may find my other articles useful if you’re looking for more information on storing formula milk, storing and warming breast milk, and foods that can help with milk production, traveling whilst feeding, or how to manage milk supply.

 As always, I’d love to hear your comments and thoughts – just let me know!